2019 Freedom Hill Vineyard, Dijon 115 Clone

 Winemaking and Notes: As always this is simply perfect material from one single block of the vineyard (East Liberty Block), all Dijon 115 Clone Pinot Noir planted in 2004.
 This bottling has always emphasized the ability of whole cluster fermentation to shine with fruit from this vineyard.
 From 2012-2015 this bottling drew from fermenters that were generally 50-60% whole cluster fermentation.
 We have found that this section of the vineyard takes very well to whole cluster fermentation.
 The 2017 and 2018 were both 100% whole cluster fermentations and the 2019 is split equally between 100% whole cluster and 66% whole cluster fermentation.
 They are simply the most provocative, distinct and thrilling barrels of all the scores of Dijon 115 barrels from which we have to choose.
 The relationship between this block’s fruit and the tightly wound, highly evocative aromatic quality of Pinot Noir that we know Oregon can produce under the best of circumstances is perfect.
 The Duchesse’s dedication to increasing the quality of their farming and moving from sustainable farming to organic farming is paying dividends in the health of all their plants and the quality of fruit those plants are producing.
-This particular block has adapted quickly and the fruit and wine show the results.
+This particular block as adapted quickly and the fruit and wine show the results.
 There may not be a more beautifully aromatic wine in the extended line-up than this one and for good reason.
-While Freedom Hill is historically known for its power and structure, it is evolving as it matures as a site that layers beauty on top of that infrastructure.
+While Freedom Hill is historically known for its power and structure it is evolving as it matures to a site that can layer beauty on top of that infrastructure.
 This wine has floral tones, graphite, herbs, red fruit and saline notes all intertwined even at this young age.
-There is still power, but the tannins are incredibly fine-grained making for a wine of precision, length and complexity rather than assertiveness.
+There is still forcefulness but the tannins are incredibly fine-grained making for a wine of precision, length and complexity rather than assertiveness.
 This is a rare combination in this state at this juncture of our evolution.

 Wine history: The agricultural history of this area near Salem dates back to the mid-1850s, though it wasn't until the 1970s that winemakers started to discover the area as having ideal growing conditions for high-quality wine grapes.
 It was around this time that a few modern pioneers, including Don Byard of Hidden Springs, planted a patchwork of vineyards in the Eola-Amity Hills.
 Soon after, other pioneers followed suite and today this area produces world-class, handcrafted cool-climate varietals.
 The appellation became official in 2006.